This text is translated into Russian by google automatic human level neural machine.

 Mun Zhe Ying himself was born into a family of refugees from North Korea, however, unlike most people of similar origins, he was drawn to the left camp from his youth.
 After graduating from the Faculty of Law, Moon became a close friend of the future president of the No Moo Hyun, in whose administration (2002-2007) he held prominent posts.
 It was on his proximity to No Mu-hyun that Moon Zhe Ying built his political career after 2008.

-Roh Moo Hyun himself, being under investigation on corruption charges, committed suicide, turning into a kind of secular saint in the eyes of left nationalists, so that the former proximity to this semi-sacral for the left-wing nationalists gave Mun a considerable political advantage, making him the only leader of the left camps
+Noh Moo Hyun himself, being under investigation on corruption charges, committed suicide, turning in the eyes of left-wing nationalists into a kind of secular saint, so that his former proximity to this semi-sacred figure for left-wing nationalists gave Moon considerable political advantages, making him the uncontested leader of the left. camp.

-In modern South Korea, the differences between left and right in economic policy are generally minimal.
-The country actually had a consensus on the question of what the Korean economy should be: it must be a market economy, but with elements of state redistribution and a developed social sphere.
-Both the left and the right in general agree that now Korea is sorely lacking a social state, and intend to actively develop it, including increasing taxes.
-There are differences only on tactical issues - the left and the right are arguing about the speed at which Korea should move towards a kind of Northern European "socially-market state".
+In contemporary South Korea, differences between the left and the right on economic policy issues are generally minimal.
+In fact, a consensus has emerged in the country on the question of what the Korean economy should be - it should be a market economy, but with elements of state redistribution and with a developed social sphere.
+Both the left and the right generally agree that Korea is now in dire need of a welfare state, and intend to actively develop it, including by increasing taxes.
+There are differences only on tactical issues - the left and the right are arguing about exactly how fast Korea should move towards some kind of a Northern European "social market state."

-In a situation where there are no deep disagreements on economic issues between the two camps, the disputes between them often boil down to problems that external observers do not seem to be very important: for example, the figures of both camps are enthusiastic about how to evaluate certain events of a new And the newest history of Korea.
+In an environment where deep disagreements on economic issues between the two camps are not observed, the disputes between them often boil down to problems that external observers do not seem to be very important: for example, the leaders of both camps enthusiastically argue about how to evaluate certain events of the new and the recent history of Korea.

 However, foreign observers are primarily concerned with foreign policy, but in this area, there are noticeable differences between Moon Zhe Ying and his opponents from the right-wing conservative camp.

-It would be an exaggeration to consider that South Korean left-wing nationalists are anti-American.
-Many of them are from the student movement 1980-x and remember those times when "American imperialism" was perceived by them as the main source of the problems of South Korea.
-However, the former radicalism is now a thing of the past, and in general, left-wing nationalists understand that without a military-political alliance with the United States, South Korea will have a hard time (not least because in this case Seoul will need to significantly increase its own military budget).
+It would be an exaggeration to think that South Korean nationalist leftists are anti-American.
+Many of them come from the student movement of the 1980s and remember the days when "American imperialism" was perceived by them as the main source of South Korea's problems.
+However, now the former radicalism is a thing of the past and, in general, left-wing nationalists understand that without a military-political alliance with the United States, South Korea will have a difficult time (not least because in this case Seoul will need to significantly increase its own military budget).

-Nevertheless, during the campaign, Moon Jae Ying constantly positioned himself as a candidate who could say no to Washington.
-This is fully in line with the policy of his mentor Roh Moo-hyun.
-The idea is to preserve greater autonomy for oneself while maintaining an alliance with the United States.
+However, during the campaign, Moon Jae-in has consistently positioned himself as a candidate who can say no to Washington.
+This is consistent with the policies of his mentor, Roh Moo Hyun.
+The point is to achieve greater autonomy for oneself while maintaining an alliance with the United States.

 However, it is this approach that causes the most irritation of the current US president.
 During his campaign, Trump repeatedly mentioned the American-South Korean alliance in the most negative context, as an example of how Washington should not build relations with its allies.
 He stressed that the union provides South Korea with economic advantages, in particular, reducing Seoul's defense spending, which, in turn, helps Korean companies in promoting them to the US market at the expense of American companies, according to Trump.

-In addition, Trump has several times stated his desire to review the free trade agreement with South Korea, which he called "terrifying" and extremely unprofitable for the United States.
-Curiously, at one time, the Korean left (their more radical groups) also actively opposed this agreement, which, they argued, was extremely unprofitable for Korea.
-However, now, when Washington started talking seriously about the revision of the agreement, there was no enthusiasm among the leftists.
+In addition, Trump has repeatedly stated his desire to renegotiate a free trade agreement with South Korea, which he described as "appalling" and highly disadvantageous for the United States.
+It is curious that at one time the Korean left (their more radical groups) also actively opposed this agreement, which, as they argued, was extremely disadvantageous to Korea.
+However, now that Washington is seriously talking about revising the agreement, this turn has not caused any enthusiasm among the left.

 Thus, Mun Zhe Ina’s attempts to somewhat distance himself from the United States, while not jeopardizing his alliance with Washington, can cause a lot of irritation to Donald Trump.
 Most likely, the relationship between the United States and South Korea during the rule of Trump and Moon Zhe Ina will be a chain of crises.

-In many cases, a policy toward North Korea may become a detonator of such crises, because now in their relations with Pyongyang Washington and Seoul seem to have chosen the opposite approaches.
+In many cases, the detonator of such crises can be the policy towards North Korea, because now, in their relations with Pyongyang, Washington and Seoul seem to have chosen opposite approaches.